-The Company issued 3,156 units and 300 units of employee share options on July 5, 2016 and November 29, 2021, respectively.
-On the grant date, each option entities the holder with the right to subscribe for one thousand ordinary share of the Company at the exercise price of NT\$69.9(Subsequently, the exercise price will be adjusted to NT\$56.6 per share based on the formula as stipulated in the plan.) and NT\$279 per share.
+The Company issued 300 units of employee share options on November 29, 2021.
+On the grant date, each option entities the holder with the right to subscribe for one thousand ordinary share of the Company at the exercise price of NT\$279 per share.
 The options are granted to the employees of the Company and its subsidiaries that meet certain criteria.
 The expected lifetime of the options is 4 years.
 The options are exercisable by the qualified employees at 50% after the second year from the grant date, and another two tranches of 25% exercisable after third and fourth years from the grant date.
-The vesting period will end on July 5, 2020 and November 29, 2025, respectively.
+The vesting period will end on November 29, 2025.